yatorho/SC24_ADE/figure10/README.md

 + `--over_arch_layer_sizes`: Comma-separated list of top MLP sizes.

-+ `--num_gloal_keys`: Number of features, i.e., table counts used.
++ `--num_global_keys`: Number of features, i.e., table counts used.

 + `--sp_dir`: Datasets directory.

-+ `--reodering`: Whether to enable reordering feature strategy  for table-wise pipeline model.
++ `--reordering`: Whether to enable reordering feature strategy  for table-wise pipeline model.

 + `--skew_degree`: Skew degree for table-wise pipeline grain sharding, i.e., slope feature counts strategy .
 This param only works with table-wise pipeline model.

 + `--num_micro_keys`: Number of stages in pipeline scheduling.
 This param only works with table-wise pipeline model.

-+ `--num_micro_uidx`: Number of micro-batches for mico-batching strategy.
++ `--num_micro_uidx`: Number of micro-batches for micro-batching strategy.
 This param only works with table-wise pipeline model